Constitution of the Reston Runners

 Elections are overseen by an election committee chaired by the club secretary.
 This committee normally consists of the current board of directors and an appointed club parliamentarian, if desired.

 1. Nomination Process.
 Approximately six weeks prior to the first general meeting of the year, all members will receive a form used to nominate individuals for officer positions.
-Members may nominate one individual for president, vice president, secretary, treasurer, and walking director, and up to four individuals for member-at-large positions.
+Members may nominate one individual for president, vice president, secretary, treasurer, and up to five individuals for member-at-large positions.
 Individuals who are nominated will be contacted by the election committee to determine their willingness to appear on the ballot.
 If an individual is nominated for more than one position, he or she may select which position they wish to run for.
 The ballot will contain only those who are willing to serve and each individual may run for only one position.

 2. Voting.
 Only eligible members, as defined in this document, may vote in elections.
 The election committee will send each eligible member a ballot.
 Members will return completed ballots to the election committee at least one week prior to the first general meeting of the year.
 The club secretary will oversee the vote count.